-The number of confirmed cases of COVID-19 are similar between men and women globally.
-However, men are more likely to need intensive care and have a higher morbidity rate.
+Men are more likely to need intensive care and have a higher morbidity rate.
 In England men account for 43% of confirmed cases but 57% of confirmed deaths.
-As of July 2020, there have been no conclusive studies explaining how sex and/or gender might explain why men have worse outcomes of COVID-19 infection than women but both may have an impact.
+As of July 2020, there have been no conclusive studies explaining how sex and/or gender might explain why men have worse outcomes of Covid-19 infection than women, but both may have an impact.

 - Ethnicity – compared to previous years up to June 2020, all-cause mortality is almost 4 times higher than expected among Black males, almost 3 times higher in Asian males and almost 2 times higher in White males.
 Among females, deaths have been almost 3 times higher in Black, Mixed and Other Ethnicity females, and 2.4 times higher in Asian females compared with 1.6 times in White females.

-These factors are considered when people complete the individual health assessment.
+These factors are considered when people complete the Covid-19 Assessment.

 The uncertainty surrounding Covid-19 and the impact on pregnancy can cause anxiety for the person and their family members.

-These factors are considered when people complete the individual health assessment.
+These factors are considered when people complete the Covid-19 Assessment

 This covers people who identify themselves as lesbian, gay, bisexual, trans, or questioning/queer.